Homogenization theory of random walks among deterministic conductances: Introduction and results

-The statement of our results begins by developing a framework for ``deterministic homogenization'' that underlies all derivations in this work.
+The statement of our results requires that we first introduce concepts that underlie all derivations in this work.
 Recall that, in stochastic homogenization, we start with a law~$\BbbP$ on the space of admissible conductances and sample conductance configurations from it.
-In our approach we instead start with an individual conductance configuration~$\omega$ and, imposing suitable mixing assumptions, associate with it a law~$\BbbP_\omega$ that makes the Spatial Ergodic Theorem true for~$\omega$.
+In our approach we instead start with an individual conductance configuration~$\omega$ and, imposing suitable mixing assumptions, associate with it a law~$\BbbP_\omega$ that makes the conclusion of the Spatial Ergodic Theorem true for~$\omega$.

 Recall that